hashicorp/terraform-provider-aws/website/docs/r/s3_object.html.markdown

 ## Import

-Objects can be imported using the `id`.
+Import Objects using the `id`.
 The `id` is the bucket name and the key together e.g.,

 ```
 $ terraform import aws_s3_object.object some-bucket-name/some/key.txt